PaddlePaddle/docs/docs/guides/advanced/auto_type_promotion_en.md

 2. Type Promotion Rulse in Tensor-to-Scalar

--  Type promotion in Tensor-to-Scalar supports all types.
-The principle is to promote towards the Tensor's type when the Scalar's broad type (both integer, both floating-point, etc.) matches.
+-  Type promotion between Tensor and Scalar supports all types.
+The principle is to promote towards the Tensor's type when the Scalar's broad type (both are integers or both are floating-point, etc.) matches.
 Otherwise, the result follows the Tensor-to-Tensor rules.

 -  The scalar operand has default dtype: int -> int64，float -> float32, bool -> bool, complex -> complex64.
 More Details show in this table: